Speedmob/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 7-create_global_variable: creates a global variable called BEST with value School using export

 8-true_knowledge: adds 128 to the value of TRUEKNOWLEDGE and prints it using echo

+9-divide_and_rule: Divides POWER by DIVIDE and prints the results using echo